 Newbury Racecourse has its own station, one stop from Newbury Station, with direct trains from London Paddington on selected major racedays and regular connections from the West.

 Situated only hour from both Heathrow and Southampton airports, Newbury racecourse is easily accessible for overseas racegoers.
 An airstrip and helicopter landing area, can also be arranged for use once reaching an agreement with the Clerk of the Course.
 Please call the racecourse for details - 01635 40015.

 Parking is both plentiful and free at Newbury, with an individual car park for each enclosure.

 What to wear

 Newbury racecourse is a dual purpose racecourse with high quality flat action taking place in the summer including the Group 1 Al Shaqab Lockinge Stakes which takes place in May.
 The mile long race is worth over £350,000, and has attracted world class names, including victor Frankel in 2012.
-Meanwhile, the Hennessy Gold Cup is the standout race on the National Hunt calendar, acting as the main event on the Bet365 Festival in Late November.
+Meanwhile, the Ladbrokes Trophy is the standout race on the National Hunt calendar, acting as the main event at the Winter Festival in Late November.